-Today I’m answering a question from the Indie Retail facebook group (join here), about setting one of your most important terms and conditions.
+Today I’m answering a question from the Indie Retail facebook group (join here), about setting one of your most important terms and conditions: your carriage paid level.

 This is from Lucy: